Generalized Least Squares Kernelized Tensor Factorization

-While these smoothness-constrained methods effectively model low-frequency, long-range dependencies, they strictly adhere to the formulation $ \boldsymbol{Y} = \boldsymbol{U}\boldsymbol{V}^\top + \boldsymbol{E}$, where the residual $\boldsymbol{E}$ is assumed to be uncorrelated white noise.
-As a result, ignoring the local correlation structure within the residual component may compromise the reconstruction accuracy, especially in scenarios with significant short-scale, high-frequency variations.
+While these smoothness-constrained methods effectively model low-frequency, long-range dependencies, they typically assume that the residual from the low-rank approximation is uncorrelated white noise.
+In practice, however, residuals often exhibit structured local correlations, such as short-term/abrupt temporal dependence in traffic fluctuations and high-frequency edge information in images.
+Ignoring these correlations can compromise reconstruction accuracy, especially when short-scale, high-frequency variations are significant.